 This marked a big change for me and gave me the confidence and commitment to start my own counselling and therapy enterprise: On With My Life.

 My qualifications and experience

-I completed my counselling training at Keele University in 2015 and hold a Post Graduate Diploma in Counselling Psychology – which is accredited by the British Association of Counselling and Psychotherapy (BACP).
+I received my counselling training at Keele University and hold a Post Graduate Diploma in Counselling Psychology – which is accredited by the British Association of Counselling and Psychotherapy (BACP).
 I am also a Registered Member of BACP.